hockeyiscool19/piMap/README.md

 2. I wanted to learn about GIS data.

 3. In day-to-day coding, we rarely build algorithms from scratch, often relying on pre-made ones.
-I wanted to use my background as a math major to attempt writing an algorithm from scratch.
+I wanted to use my background as a math major to attempt to write an algorithm from scratch.
 I first encountered gradient descent in Calculus II at Davidson College, which sparked my enjoyment and understanding of math.

 4. I aim to provide an alternative to black-box machine learning models.
 People often opt for "machine learning" to optimize workflows.
 However, these models lack determinism and explainability.
 A mathematical optimization, such as gradient ascent/descent, is no black box.
 We can understand its outputs and their precision.